zivschoenfeld/Beam-Profiling-And-Stability-Analysis/README.md

 This script models the laser intensity using a 2-D [Gaussian Beam](https://en.wikipedia.org/wiki/Gaussian_beam) profile and shows Gaussian fit and residuals of the first image in the data directory as sanity check for the analysis of the rest of the algorithm.

+## Data
+This code meant to analyse the data of multiple frames that capture a constant laser beam. with the images stored as .tiff file type.

 ## Project Context
 This software was developed as part of the academic curriculum for a Physics degree.
 The code was written specifically to meet the final project directives provided by the course instructors.